Daniel Hemric

 $3.0 Million

-Daniel Brian Hemric (born January 27, 1991) is an American professional stock car racing driver known for his versatility across NASCAR’s top series.
-He currently competes full-time in the NASCAR Craftsman Truck Series driving the No. 19 Chevrolet Silverado RST for McAnally–Hilgemann Racing, while also participating part-time in the NASCAR Xfinity Series and ARCA Menards Series West.
-Hemric is recognized for winning the 2021 NASCAR Xfinity Series championship, marking a significant milestone in his racing career.
+Daniel Brian Hemric, born on January 27, 1991, in Kannapolis, North Carolina, is an American professional stock car racing driver.
+He competes full-time in the NASCAR Craftsman Truck Series, driving the No. 19 Chevrolet Silverado RST for McAnally–Hilgemann Racing, while also running part-time in the NASCAR Xfinity Series for Kaulig Racing.
+Known for his consistency and late-race poise, Hemric captured the 2021 NASCAR Xfinity Series championship after a dramatic overtime pass at Phoenix Raceway.

 Early Life and Background